Has the constant mental battle with food taken over your life?

 Feel at ease in social situations involving food.

-Make food choices based on what you need, not what you "should" do.
+Make food choices based on what you need and want, not on what you "should" or "ought to" have.

 Experience your body as something that deserves care, not punishment.